strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Sysmon/Sysmon.md

 If you get an alert, just select run the application.

+If you get a Windows Defender error when trying to launch this program, simply run the following from an Administrator PowerShell prompt:

+`Set-MpPreference -DisableRealtimeMonitoring $true`

+This will disable Defender for this session.

 Back at your Ubuntu prompt, you should have a metasploit session!

 ![](attachments\Clipboard_2020-06-12-12-55-11.png)